mergimshalaa/Lab-cv/README.md

-# Resume - Mergim Shala
+# School Project - Resume

-An interactive resume describing myself and who I am.
+The task was to create an interactive & responsive resume of myself for future internship/jobs.

 Github Pages: [Click here](https://mergimshalaa.github.io/Lab-cv/)